AdaCore/alt-ergo/INSTALL.md

 ## Build and Installation

-  You need OCaml >= 3.12.1 and zarith to compile the sources.
+  You need OCaml >= 4.01.0, zarith, camlzip and ocplib-simplex >= 0.3
+  to compile the sources.
 You need LablGtk2 and the widget GSourceView2 to compile the GUI.
 You may need superuser permissions to perform the installation.

 #### Common Steps